LMKlein/LMKlein.github.io/README.md

 # Editing Services
-Hone your craft, polish your message, keep your audience engaged
+Hone your craft, polish your message, engage your audience

+## About Me
+I am former literature teacher with a Masters degree in curriculum and instruction, in addition to being an active ember of SCBWI and a member of the kidlit community.
+I love stories, and I thrive on helping others find clarity during the challenging and sometimes messy process of turning an idea into a story.
+Originally from the US, I am recently relocated to Denmark.

 ## Full Manuscript Critiques: Young Adult and Middle Grade